JefValenco/jefValenco/README.md

 <img width="1380" alt="Screen Shot 2023-06-05 at 5 11 17 PM" src="https://github.com/JefValenco/jefValenco/assets/119255208/0cef698c-76b6-42f0-8e99-df0bae505a15">

+I am a Fullstack Developer with a strong foundation in visual design.

 ✉️ Feel free to reach me at : jefryvalenco@gmail.com

 Take a look at my Portfolio: